 The Seattle office’s intellectual property practice is on the leading edge of technology and intellectual property law, helping clients to develop, commercialize, and protect their intellectual property assets, including patents, trademarks, copyrights, and trade secrets.
 Our Internet safety practice group works with clients to protect their online brands, Internet commerce sites and computer systems from Internet-based threats and cyber villains.
 Our technology transfer and data protection lawyers help clients address issues raised by electronic contracting, financial regulations, privacy regulations, and Web services.

-Together with lawyers in other offices, our public finance group served as bond counsel for the issuance of $2.46 billion publicly sold bonds in 2012.
-Regionally, The Bond Buyer’s 2012 Far West Annual Review ranked K&L Gates second in Washington, first in Alaska, and fifth in the Far West region for the dollar volume of bond issues handled in 2012.
+Together with lawyers in other offices, our public finance group served as bond counsel for the issuance of $1.725 billion in publicly sold bonds in 2013.
+The Bond Buyer’s 2013 Far West Annual Review ranked K&L Gates second in Washington, third in Alaska, and eighth in the Far West region for the dollar volume of bond issues.
 Our school districts practice group represents numerous school districts and coalitions of school districts in Washington, as well as a major school district risk management pool.

 Our environmental, land and natural resources lawyers are recognized as a top-tier group having the breadth and depth of knowledge required to handle a wide range of work.
 They have considerable experience with large-scale, capital-intensive public and private projects and acquisitions.